 View, browse and sort the ever-growing list of sessions by pass type, track, and format.
 With this Session Scheduler, you can build your schedule in advance and access it during the show via export or with the GDC Mobile App, once live.
 Sessions do fill up so please arrive early to sessions that you would like to attend.
 Adding a session to your schedule does not guarantee you a seat.

-Victoria Tran (Community Developer and Project Manager, Kitfox Games)
+Victoria Tran (Community Developer, Kitfox Games)

 Pass Type: All Access, GDC Conference + Summits, GDC Conference, GDC Summits, Expo Plus, Expo, Audio Conference + Tutorial, Indie Games Summit - Get your pass now!

 Vault Recording: TBD

 Fashion in games is one of the most downplayed parts of the medium; just like in real life, clothing is an outward expression of one's personality.
 A game's choice of dress or even the ability to HAVE different outfits (and not just color swaps) is both the gamers' expression of themselves and a way to create more diverse and interesting environments.
 Character customization, after all, could be considered another form of dress up.

 Offensive or lackluster fashion can be a representation of the troubling perspective that games have no space for "feminine" interests.
 Some have captured fashion well (think 'Splatoon' and 'Persona 5'), but much of game development has to catch up on this, like the infamous Quiet outfit from 'Metal Gear Solid V' or the lackluster outfits from 'The Sims 3'.
 The benefits to paying attention to style?
 Just think of the success of 'Overwatch' skins, as one example!
 This talk from Kitfox Games' Victoria Tran explores the recent history of fashion in games and provides multiple tips for success.